rae83/autocomplete-server/README.md

 - How would you evaluate if your auto-categorization server is good?
 ---
 - Processing hundreds of millions of conversations for your autocomplete and auto-categorize models could take a very long time.
 How could you distribute the processing across multiple machines?

+Fortunately, since requests from different users are independent, the model servers are entirely horizontally scalable, and instances can be spun up according to request load.
+Both autocomplete and auto-categorize can be opened as API end points, with each request being pushed to a queueing mechanism.
+The next available server will pull from the queue to process a new request every time it finishes processing an earlier request.